code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Docker/What_is_Docker.md

 ## Docker
+- **What?**
-- **What?** This is tool for building/deploying/managing [Containers](/System-Design/Concepts/All_About_Containers/Container.md), ie This is 1 of container implementation.
+  - This is tool for building/deploying/managing [Containers](/System-Design/Concepts/All_About_Containers/Container.md), ie This is 1 of container implementation.
 Others are Rocket, Drawbridge, LXC.
+  - Container runtime.
 - **Docker Inc.** is the company that sells the commercial version of Docker.
 Docker is also available as open source to which many individuals contribute.
 - **Docker file?** Creation of Docker images is done using these.
 - **Docker Images?** File system which composes/makes a docker container is called Image.
 These images are stored in ***Docker registry***.